angelicamapeso/nominate-it/README.md

 (Optional)
 If you want to test out the database, run `node seeders`.
 This will insert dummy data into the database.
-If the insert was successful, you'll be able to see it under the 'Nominees' page.
+If the insert was successful, you'll be able to see it under the 'Nominations' page.

 ## Built with